Lake Manatee Fishing

 Lake Manatee State Park extends three miles of the south shore of Lake Manatee, which serves as a water reservoir for Manatee and Sarasota counties.
 The rest of the park is primarily pine Flatwoods and sand pine scrub with depression marshes and hardwood forests.
 A boat ramp provides easy access to the lake; boat motors must be less than 20 horsepower.
 Canoeing and kayaking are prevalent activities, along with excellent freshwater fishing.

 Lake Manatee State Park is only 15 miles east of Bradenton, Florida, on State Road 64.

 The quaint Lake Manatee State Park’s natural beauty brings in several species of wildlife.
 Some of the viewings have been bobcats, deer, quail, and gopher tortoises.
 Despite its name, visitors will not see any manatees at the park because a dam blocks manatees from accessing the lake.

 Lake Manatee State Park Camping

 A 60-site campsite is available at Lake Manatee State Park, conveniently located to all the fun stuff to do in the area.
 Electric and water are available on every site, and a dump station is located near the campground entrance.
-Campers can enjoy full-facility camping, just a short walk from the lake.
-In addition, the south shore campsites at Lake Manatee State Park are within walking distance to the best swimming and fishing areas.
+Campers can enjoy full-facility camping just a short walk from the lake.
+In addition, the south shore campsites at Lake Manatee State Park are within walking distance of the best swimming and fishing areas.

 Lake Manatee State Park Things To Do

-There is a public swimming beach located in the day-use area of Lake Manatee State Park or to relax and soak up the tropical Florida sun.
+There is a public swimming beach located in the day-use area of Lake Manatee State Park to relax and soak up the tropical Florida sun.
 Swimming is permitted in this designated area of Lake Manatee; a facility with showers is located nearby.
 In addition, a large picnic area is nestled in a sand pine scrub area near the lake.
 Visitors may reserve a picnic pavilion for a fee.

 Top Targeted Fish Species